-As the co-founder of SC Labs and judge for the Emerald Cup, Dixon understands that sativa, indica, and hybrid may work fine for classifying physical differences in plants, but the aromas, tastes, and effects of cannabis need a better classification system.
+As the co-founder of SC Labs and judge for the Emerald Cup, Dixon understands that indica vs. sativa may work fine for classifying physical differences in plants, but the aromas, tastes, and effects of cannabis need a better classification system.

 Dixon states that much of what we’ve learned about terpenes, and the interacting effects they produce with cannabinoids, has come from Dr. Ethan Russo.
 However, he believes that generalized interbreeding has led to the mass hybridization of cannabis.
-While morphological characterizations may still apply - tall, lanky plants vs. short, squatty plants – terms such as indica, sativa, and hybrid to categorize the effects of cannabis fall short.
+While morphological characterizations may still apply – tall, lanky plants vs. short, squatty plants – terms such as indica vs. sativa to categorize the effects of cannabis fall short.

 Since 2013, SC Labs has performed more than 250,000 terpenes tests and has been clustering data to understand more about the various effects caused by the Entourage Effect.